Autodesk Docs 2025 | AEC Document Management Made Simple

 Autodesk Docs is web-based and has no desktop operating system requirements.
 See Autodesk Docs system requirements for details.

-Your Autodesk Docs projects can be hosted in the Australian, US or EU data centres.
-If you need further information or guidance on determining where your projects are hosted, please visit the comprehensive FAQ about data centres.
+Your Autodesk Docs projects can be hosted on either the Australia, US, or EU data centers.
+If you need further information or guidance on determining where your projects are hosted, please visit the comprehensive FAQ about data centers.

-Content Catalogue is the next-gen, integrated version of UNIFI Pro by Autodesk.
-It serves as a web-based content management system, enabling customers to efficiently organise, locate and provide access to approved digital assets for BIM models.
-This enhances the productivity and effectiveness of BIM project teams.
-With seamless integration into popular authoring tools such as Revit, AutoCAD and other third-party solutions, customers gain the ability to effortlessly discover and insert authorised assets into their BIM models.

-Content Catalogue comes as an entitlement for all Autodesk Docs subscribers, including those that have a subscription to Autodesk Docs via the following product offerings:

-Visit the detailed FAQ (US Site) for more information on Content Catalogue.

-Content Catalogue data is currently hosted in the US.
+Content Catalog data is currently hosted in the US.
 Options for storing data in EMEA and AUS will come at a later date, not yet determined.

 Yes; however, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US Site) for more information.
+Please refer to the Software License Agreement (US Site) for more information.

 Launch your trial software and click Subscribe Now on the trial screen or buy Autodesk Docs here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.